Henry James: Early years, 1843–1883

 His first published work was a review of a stage performance, "Miss Maggie Mitchell in Fanchon the Cricket", published in 1863.
 About a year later, "A Tragedy of Error", his first short story, was published anonymously.
 James's first literary payment was for an appreciation of Sir Walter Scott's novels, written for the North American Review.
 He wrote fiction and nonfiction pieces for The Nation and Atlantic Monthly, where Fields was editor.
-In 1865, Ernest Lawrence Godkin, the founder of The Nation, visited the James family at their Boston residence in Ashburton Place; the purpose of his visit was to solicit contributions from Henry Senior and Henry Junior for the inaugural issue of the journal.
+In 1865, Edwin Lawrence Godkin, the founder of The Nation, visited the James family at their Boston residence in Ashburton Place; the purpose of his visit was to solicit contributions from Henry Senior and Henry Junior for the inaugural issue of the journal.
 Henry Junior was later to describe his friendship with Godkin as "one of the longest and happiest of my life."
 In 1871, he published his first novel, Watch and Ward, in serial form in the Atlantic Monthly.
 The novel was later published in book form in 1878.

 During a 14-month trip through Europe in 1869–70, he met John Ruskin, Charles Dickens, Matthew Arnold, William Morris, and George Eliot.
 Rome impressed him profoundly.
 "Here I am then in the Eternal City", he wrote to his brother William.
 "At last—for the first time—I live!"
 He attempted to support himself as a freelance writer in Rome and then secured a position as Paris correspondent for the New York Tribune through the influence of its editor, John Hay.
 When these efforts failed, he returned to New York City.
 During 1874 and 1875, he published Transatlantic Sketches, A Passionate Pilgrim and Roderick Hudson.
 In 1875, James wrote for The Nation every week; he received anywhere from $3 to $10 for brief paragraphs, $12 to $25 for book reviews and $25 to $40 for travel articles and lengthier items.
 During this early period in his career, he was influenced by Nathaniel Hawthorne.

 In the fall of 1875, he moved to the Latin Quarter of Paris.
-Aside from two extended returns to America, he spent the next three decades—the rest of his life—in Europe.
-In Paris, he met Zola, Daudet, Maupassant, Turgenev and others.
-He stayed in Paris only a year before settling in London, where he established relationships with Macmillan and other publishers, who paid for serial instalments that they published in book form.
+Aside from two extended returns to America, he spent the next three decades in Europe.
+In Paris, he met Flaubert, Zola, Daudet, Maupassant, Turgenev and others.
+He stayed in Paris only a year before settling in London, where he established relationships with Macmillan and other publishers, who paid for serial installments that they published in book form.
 The audience for these serialised novels was largely made up of middle-class women, and James struggled to fashion serious literary work within the strictures imposed by editors' and publishers' notions of what was suitable for young women to read.
 He lived in rented rooms, but was able to join gentlemen's clubs that had libraries and where he could entertain male friends.
 He was introduced to English society by Henry Adams and Charles Milnes Gaskell, the latter introducing him to the Travellers' and the Reform Clubs.
 He was also an honorary member of the Savile Club, St James's Club and, in 1882, the Athenaeum Club.